Intrinsically chiral exciton polaritons in an atomically-thin semiconductor: Results

-To describe the salient features of the optical response in the strong light-matter coupling regime, we plot the dispersion curves of the relevant photonic, excitonic and polaritonic modes in Fig. \ref{fig2}a,b, where the photon and polariton dispersions were calculated with the guided mode expansion method~\cite{Andreani2022} using the exciton parameters derived in Ref. \cite{Xiao2012}.
+To describe the salient features of the optical response in the strong light-matter coupling regime, we calculate the dispersion curves of the relevant photonic, excitonic and polaritonic modes (see Fig. \ref{fig2}a,b).
 The periodic structure of the metasurface creates a photonic band gap at $ka/\pi = \pm2$ (here $k_{||}\approx \pm18.2~\mu\mathrm{m^{-1}}$ with $a=340~\mathrm{nm}$, see Methods).
 The BIC is located at the energy maximum of the lower band, which is close to the exciton energy in monolayer WS$_2$.
 With sufficiently large energy-exchange interactions, i.e., Rabi oscillation frequencies, level repulsion occurs leading to formation of the upper and the lower polariton branches (see red lines in Fig. \ref{fig2}a).
 Folding of the Brillouin zone of the metasurface projects the dispersive branches from high-momentum states far outside the light cone of our experimental setup to low-momentum states, e.g., $ka/\pi =\pm2$ to $ka/\pi=0$, making the polariton branches visible within the light cone (see Fig. \ref{fig2}b).
 As such, both excitons (unfolded) and polariton branches (folded) coexist within the light cone.
 This is in contrast to polaritons in optical microcavities, where in the strong exciton-photon coupling regime the uncoupled excitons are only present far outside of the light cone \cite{Deng2010, Byrnes2014}.

 When calculating the optical response (reflectivity) of the sample illuminated by circularly polarised white light (see Methods and Fig. \ref{fig2}c), we find that the lower polariton behaves similarly to the chiral BIC mode, with the reflectivity signal present at $\sigma^{++}$ and vanishing at $\sigma^{--}$ (cf. Figs. \ref{fig1}d and \ref{fig2}c, top panels).
-In contrast, the excitons, which are modeled as rotating dipoles \cite{Bucher2024}, are responsible for the strong reflected signal with the polarisation opposite to that of the illumination $\sigma^{+-/-+}$, which is similar to light reflection at a metallic surface \cite{Scuri2018}.
+In contrast, the excitons, which are modeled as rotating dipoles, are responsible for the strong reflected signal with the polarisation opposite to that of the illumination $\sigma^{+-/-+}$, which is similar to light reflection at a metallic surface \cite{Scuri2018, Bucher2024}.
 This can be explained with our band structure (see Fig. \ref{fig2}a), which shows coexistence of excitons and polaritons within the light cone.